EDePasquale/DoubletDecon/README.md

 See our [bioRxiv](https://www.biorxiv.org/content/early/2018/07/08/364810) for more information on DoubletDecon.

+# Updates - Version 1.1.1 : May 29th, 2019 #
+ * Change default for only50 to FALSE (from TRUE) to reflect best practices in running DoubletDecon

 # Updates - Version 1.1.0 : March 26th, 2019 #
  * NEW!
 DoubletDecon UI available in the GitHub repository (requires R3.5.0 or later and RStudio with 'shiny' package installed)
  * NEW!
 Improved Rescue step, Pseudo_Marker_Finder, now uses parallel processing and data chunking to improve speed and memory efficency.
 Results remain the same with the exception of no longer saving p-values (future release)